 A more recent study by Gbinigie, et al. in 2015 reviewed randomized controlled trials (RCTs) to measure the effectiveness of oil pulling on dental hygiene and found that "at present, there isn't enough information about the benefits and potential harms of oil pulling to help us decide whether or not we should take on daily oil pulling, in addition to tooth brushing."
 They concluded that "future clinical trials should be more rigorous and better reported" .

 This conclusion was supported by a study review in 2017 by Mythri, who analyzed 21 published scientific studies and found that only 6 had a proper study design.
 Reasons for rejecting the other 15 included misinterpretation of results from a small sample size.

 From this, they concluded that based on a lack of evidence, oil pulling cannot be recommended to replace the standard oral hygiene regimen (brushing and flossing) but that it can be an effective supplemental aid.

-There is no evidence to suggest that oil pulling should replace the recommended hygiene regimen of brushing your teeth twice a day and flossing.
-Oil pulling may supplement a proper oral hygiene routine by removing food remnants that can be broken down with fat (fat-soluble), but most supportive claims are anecdotal to date.
+There is no clinical evidence to suggest that oil pulling should replace the recommended dental hygiene practice of brushing your teeth twice a day and flossing.
+Oil pulling may supplement a proper oral hygiene practice by removing food remnants that can be broken down with fat (fat-soluble), but most supportive claims are anecdotal to date.

-If done correctly, brushing and flossing have shown to be more effective in removing disease-causing bacteria and preventing cavities and gum disease.
-Brushing and flossing should not be painful and get easier after a short time.
+If done correctly, regular brushing and flossing have shown to be more effective in removing disease-causing bacteria and preventing cavities and gum disease.
+Daily brushing and flossing should not be painful and get easier after a short time.
 You can find our guide on how to properly brush and floss here.